 Prices will vary depending on the size of the filling, if you have a silver cavity filling or a filling with white composite material, and where you receive treatment.

 Fair Health Consumer provides detailed dental care cost estimates based on your location and whether or not you have insurance coverage.

 Tooth decay in children

-Sadly, between 60% and 90% of children around the world have teeth cavities.
-In poorer countries decayed teeth are common due to the lack of available health care.
-According to the National Children’s Oral Health Oral Health Foundation (NCOHF), more than 40% of children in the US have cavities by the time they reach kindergarten.
+Sadly, 2.3 billion people around the world suffer from cavities in their permanent teeth.
+In poorer countries, decayed teeth are common due to the lack of available health care.
+According to the CDC, and highlighted here by the American Academy of Pediatrics, more than 40% of children in the US have cavities by the time they reach kindergarten.

-Ways that parents can help prevent toddler and child tooth decay include:
+Ways that parents can help prevent tooth decay in toddlers and children include: